This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prepare the Baking Sheet: Preheat the oven to 350°F (177°C).
+• Preheat the oven to 350°F (177°C).
 Line a baking sheet with parchment paper or a silicone liner.

-• Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until foamy.
+• Add the egg white and cream of tartar to a clean bowl.
+Beat with an electric mixer on medium speed until foamy, about 1 minute.

-• Add Vanilla: Mix in the vanilla and continue beating until the meringue is glossy and forms stiff peaks.
+• Add the vanilla and continue beating on high speed until the meringue is thick, glossy, and holds stiff peaks.
+To test, lift the beaters.
+The meringue should stand straight up without folding over.

-• Cool: Remove from the oven and let the cookies cool completely before serving.
+• Remove from the oven and let the cookies cool completely on the baking sheet before serving.
+Store in an airtight container at room temperature.

 Notes